 Students may work a maximum of 20 hours per week during periods of enrollment and the regular academic year consists of three 10-week terms (Fall, Winter and Spring Quarters).

-Earning $9.90 per hour, a student would need to work approximately 10-14 hours every week for all 30 weeks to earn their work study award.
+Earning $9.90 per hour, a student would need to work approximately 10-14 hours every week for all 30 weeks to earn their full work study award.
 During periods of non-enrollment (winter and spring breaks) and summer (if enrolled less than half-time) students may work up to 40 hours per week.

 The approved 2014-15 hourly pay rates for undergraduates working in on-campus student jobs are $9.90 or $11.00, depending on the responsibilities of and experience required for the position.